Quercus infectoria: Uses

 Quercus infectoria can be used as a thickener in stews or mixed with cereals for making bread.

-Also known as Majuphal in Indian traditional medicine, manjakani has been used as dental powder and in the treatment of toothache and gingivitis.

-The so-called "Aleppo tannin" is Tannic acid gained from Aleppo oak galls, which displays unique chemical properties essential in the preparation of gold sols (colloids) used as markers in Immunocytochemistry.
+The "Aleppo tannin" is tannic acid gained from Aleppo oak galls, which display unique chemical properties essential in the preparation of gold sols (colloids) used as markers in immunocytochemistry.

-Nowadays, gallnut extracts are also widely used in pharmaceuticals, food and feed additives, dyes, inks, and metallurgy.

-Galls

-Gall nut extracts are widely used in pharmaceuticals, medical laboratory techniques as well as inks which use "Aleppo tannin", food and feed additives, dyes, and metallurgy.
+Gall nut extracts are widely used in pharmaceuticals, medical laboratory techniques as well as inks which use "Aleppo tannin", food and feed additives, dyes, metallurgy, and leather tanning.

-Tanning

-Tannin, a substance contained in the galls of the Quercus infectoria, has been used for centuries for the tanning of leather.

-Medical laboratory techniques

-The so-called "Aleppo tannin" is tannic acid gained from Aleppo pine galls, which displays unique chemical properties essential in the preparation of gold sols (colloids) used as markers in immunocytochemistry.